rsvp/fecon235/README.md

 Notebook https://git.io/infl gives an in-depth analysis of inflation, including a combined forecast using three orthogonal methods.

+Elevated default risk across bond markets is indicative of a weak economy.
+But how can a policy maker calibrate credit spreads to assess changes in interest rates?
+We consider mortgage and corporate credit spreads to construct a *robust* Unified Credit Profile (a tutorial on MAD, Median Absolute Deviation, in rescaling non-Gaussian time-series), see https://git.io/creditprof

 Please see https://git.io/fedfunds
 to forecast the Fed Funds rate using futures contracts on LIBOR.